Covid killed her husband. Now it’s taking the only home her kids have ever known.

 She’d nervously introduced her sons to the man she was dating, David Troyer, an accountant she’d met online.
 She told them she still loved their father but this was someone who was becoming important to her.
 She’d noticed from the start how kind he was.
 It reminded her of Alan.

-They’d been been staying with David for the past three weeks as they tried to sell the old house and move into the apartment.
+They’d been staying with David for the past three weeks as they tried to sell the old house and move into the apartment.

 “Why not move in here?”
 David had asked her.